Last updated on January 1st, 2023

 Levoit Core 200s priced 10 bucks less than the popular Core 300, but it features app & voice control support.
 Surprisingly enough, despite designed for even smaller rooms in size (183 sq. ft. vs 219 sq. ft.) compared to the Core 300, it weights more: 6.6 lbs. vs 5.95 lbs. and is larger in size: 8.7 x 8.7 x 14.2 in vs 8.1 x 8.1 x 12.6 in.
 The Core 200s also lacks air quality monitoring in the app and doesn’t not have auto mode.

 I personally recommend getting the Levoit Core 300, because it’s more powerful and better at getting rid of odors.
-Unless you have an urge to have an app-controlled air purifier or your room is extremely small, there is no reason to prefer Core 200s over the Core 300.
+Unless you have an urge to have an app-controlled air purifier or your room is extremely small (so the unit airflow generation is enough to remove second hand smoke, for example), there is no reason to prefer Core 200s over the Core 300.

 Levoit Core Mini for Bathrooms and Small Bedrooms